Pedro Infante

-Pedro Infante Cruz ([ˈpeðɾo jɱˈfante]; 18 November 1917 – 15 April 1957) was a Mexican musician and actor, whose career spanned during the golden age of Mexican cinema.
-His fame and success was widespread across Latin America.
+Pedro Infante Cruz ([ˈpeðɾo jɱˈfante]; 18 November 1917 – 15 April 1957) was a Mexican ranchera singer and actor whose career spanned the golden age of Mexican cinema.

 Infante was born in Mazatlán, Sinaloa, and raised in nearby Guamúchil.
-He died on 15 April 1957 in a fatal plane crash in Mérida, Yucatán, while traveling to Mexico City, he was 39.
+He died on 15 April 1957 in Mérida, Yucatán, while en route to Mexico City when his plane crashed due to engine failure.

-From 1939 until his death, Infante acted in over 60 films, 30 of which with his brother Ángel, and recorded over 350 songs.
+From 1939 until his death, Infante acted in over 60 films (30 of them with his brother Ángel) and recorded over 350 songs.
+His 1952 ranchera album Cuando sale la luna was rated No. 56 in a 2024 ranking of the 600 greatest Latin music albums of all time.
 For his performance in the movie Tizoc, he was posthumously awarded the Silver Bear for Best Actor at the 7th Berlin International Film Festival.

 Childhood and early career

-Pedro Infante was born 18 November 1917, the son of Delfino Infante García (24 December 1880 – 17 March 1955), who played the double bass in a band, and Maria del Refugio Cruz Aranda.
-He was the third of fifteen children, of whom nine survived.
-Although the Infante Cruz family stayed for some time at Mazatlán, in early 1919 they moved to Guamúchil.
-In 1920 they moved to El Rosario, Sinaloa.
-As a teen, Infante showed talent and affection for music, and even made his own guitar in a carpenter shop, played in the Luis Ibarra Orchestra led by his father, and formed his own band called La Rabia (The Anger) in 1933.
+Pedro Infante was born 18 November 1917 in Mazatlán, Sinaloa, the son of Delfino Infante García (24 December 1880 – 17 March 1955), who played the double bass in a band, and Maria del Refugio Cruz Aranda.
+He was the third of his parents' fifteen children, nine of whom survived.
+Although the Infante Cruz family stayed for some time at Mazatlán, in early 1919 they moved to Guamúchil, where he was raised.
+As a teen, Infante showed talent and affection for music, made his own guitar in a carpenter shop, played in the Luis Ibarra Orchestra led by his father, and formed his own band called La Rabia (The Anger) in 1933.
 He managed to learn strings, wind, and percussion instruments in a short time, having received music lessons from Carlos R. Hubbard.

-In addition, he won a charro suit in an amateur contest at the Colonial Theater, singing Vereda Tropical.
-In 1937 he became part of the Orquesta Estrella de Culiacán (Culiacán Star Orchestra), as a singer as well as violinist and drummer, for a year and a half.
+He won a charro suit in an amateur contest at the Colonial Theater, singing Vereda Tropical.
+In 1937, he became part of the Orquesta Estrella de Culiacán (Culiacán Star Orchestra) and was a singer, violinist, and drummer for a year and a half.

-His wife, María Luisa León, who died of cardiac arrest on 27 October 1978, was somewhat well-off, economically.
-According to her memoir Pedro Infante en la intimidad conmigo (1961) (Pedro Infante in intimacy with me), she convinced him of the need to move to Mexico City to find better career opportunities in radio.
-In 1938, at the age of 21, he auditioned for a position at the radio station XEB with Julián Morán accompanying him on piano.
-Ernesto Belloc who was the station's artistic director at the time, advised him that he had better continue his career as a carpenter as Infante had been nervous during the audition.
-The following week they allowed him to audition again, this time being hired to sing three times a week on the air.
+His wife, María Luisa León (who died of cardiac arrest on 27 October 1978) was somewhat well-off.
+According to her memoir Pedro Infante en la intimidad conmigo (1961) (Pedro Infante in intimacy with me), she convinced him to move to Mexico City for better career opportunities in radio.
+In 1938, at the age of 21, he auditioned for a position at the radio station XEB, with Julián Morán accompanying him on piano.
+Ernesto Belloc, the station's artistic director at the time, advised Infante to continue his career as a carpenter, as he was nervous during the audition.
+Nonetheless, he auditioned the following week and was hired to sing on the air three times a week.